Impact of thermal effects on prompt-collapse binary neutron star mergers: Discussion and conclusions

+We also presented a first look at the thermal features of sub-threshold mergers, which undergo a single core-bounce during their collapse.
 During a bounce-collapse, we find that the merging core can become significantly heated, with median temperatures up to 10-20~MeV by the end of the bounce, depending on the thermal treatment.
 These temperatures correspond to median thermal pressures of $\sim 1-5$\% of the cold pressure at 2$\rns$, for these EoSs.
 This highlights that there is modest heating that happens during the bounce, but that the degree of heating is generally not very sensitive to the details of the thermal treatment (i.e., to the choice of the $M^*$-parameters in the framework from \cite{Raithel:2019gws}).
 The exception is for one of our cases (Thermal Case II with the \Rbig cold EoS), for which this choice of $M^*$-parameters leads to a slightly suppressed and longer core bounce, compared to the other three thermal treatments.
 Although the effect is small, it highlights that the differences in the thermal profile of the merging core can have an impact on the dynamics of the bounce-collapse, even if it is not enough to alter the threshold mass.

 The bounce-collapse evolutions produce up to $1.6-5.3\times10^{-3}\Ms$ of dynamical ejecta and disk masses of 2.5-3.8$\times10^{-2}\Ms$, depending on the cold EoS and thermal treatment adopted in the simulations.
 We find fractional differences of $\lesssim40\%$ in the ejecta and disk masses, due to the thermal treatment for most cases; but up to a $\sim60\%$ fractional increase in the dynamical ejecta for the \Rbig cold EoS with Thermal Case II, which experienced the weaker core bounce.